-- 18. Where the disciplinary offence in question is also a criminal offence a decision will not normally be made under this procedure until the criminal investigations/legal proceedings concerned have been concluded.
-Instead, the case will be referred to as 'deferred pending the outcome of the criminal investigations/legal proceedings'. - 19.
+- the case will be referred to as 'deferred pending the outcome of the criminal investigations/legal proceedings'. - 19.
 Being mindful of the College's duty of care to others, this deferral may, depending on the gravity of the offence, be subject to certain conditions such as a partial or full suspension from the College and its premises.
-Such decisions will be judged by the Master and the Registrar following a risk assessment. - 20.
+Such decisions will be judged by the Dean of Faculties and the Registrar following a risk assessment. - 20.
 The case shall be reviewed on developments in the criminal investigations/legal proceedings.
 The College will keep in touch with the parties involved during the process. - 21.
-Where criminal investigations have been concluded, and should the accused have been found guilty, the Master and the Registrar shall decide whether disciplinary action under this procedure should continue to be taken or whether a Declaration of Criminal Convictions Risk Assessment is sufficient. - 22.
+Where criminal investigations have been concluded, and should the accused have been found guilty, the Dean of Faculties and the Registrar shall decide whether disciplinary action under this procedure should continue to be taken or whether a Declaration of Criminal Convictions Risk Assessment is sufficient. - 22.
 Where the accused is acquitted of a criminal offence, or where the criminal investigations have been dropped, the College may choose to investigate misconduct, as the behaviours may still be regarded as those not expected or accepted by the College. - 23.
 Where a student has been convicted of a criminal offence, the conviction shall be deemed conclusive evidence that the offence has been committed i.e. the College should not seek to 'go behind' the conviction or reach another conclusion in relation to the matters that led to the conviction. - 24.
 Where a finding of misconduct is made and the accused has also been sentenced by a criminal court in respect of the same facts, the court's penalty shall be taken into consideration in determining the penalty under this procedure. - 25.
 The accused, on whom a custodial sentence has been imposed, shall normally be required to suspend studies for the duration of the custodial sentence or beyond. - 26.
-Where the custodial sentence is more than 12 months or longer than the remainder of the duration of the accused's registration period, the Registrar, on behalf of the Master, will normally require the accused to withdraw from the College.
+Where the custodial sentence is more than 12 months or longer than the remainder of the duration of the accused's registration period, the Registrar, on behalf of the Dean of Faculties, will normally require the accused to withdraw from the College.
 The Registrar shall confirm this decision in writing.
-The accused may, however, appeal against this decision to the Master under the Disciplinary Appeals Board (DAB), within 10 working days of the date of the decision. - 27.
+The accused may, however, appeal against this decision to the Dean of Faculties under the Disciplinary Appeals Board (DAB), within 10 working days of the date of the decision. - 27.
 In any case where the accused has been suspended due to a custodial sentence, the accused's return to the College would normally be conditional upon the satisfactory outcome of the Declaration of a Criminal Conviction Risk Assessment.
 Conditions and restrictions may be imposed governing the accused's movements and conduct if they are allowed to resume studies.